Model Predictive Path Integral PID Control for Learning-Based Path Following: Results

-From the perspective of the path error $e_t^\mathrm{path}$, conventional MPPI exhibits larger errors under low-sample setting, while the proposed method maintains smaller errors.
-Moreover, the control-input increments $|\Delta a_t|$ and $|\Delta\delta_t|$ in conventional MPPI frequently approach the one-step change bounds, whereas the proposed method keeps the increments smaller.
+From the perspective of the path error $e_t^\mathrm{path}$, conventional MPPI exhibits larger errors under the low-sample setting, while MPPI--PID maintains smaller errors.
+Moreover, the control-input increments $|\Delta a_t|$ and $|\Delta\delta_t|$ in conventional MPPI frequently approach the one-step change bounds, whereas MPPI--PID keeps the increments smaller.